PureCycle Technologies Inc. (PCT) Shares Down Despite Recent Market Volatility

 PCT’s Market Performance

-The stock of PureCycle Technologies Inc. (PCT) has seen a -9.51% decrease in the past week, with a -42.17% drop in the past month, and a -25.08% fall in the past quarter.
-The volatility ratio for the week is 11.49%, and the volatility levels for the past 30 days are at 8.41% for PCT.
-The simple moving average for the last 20 days is -25.37% for PCT stock, with a simple moving average of -40.90% for the last 200 days.
+PCT stock saw a decrease of 28.42% in the past week, with a monthly decline of -15.35% and a quarterly a decrease of -6.09%.
+The volatility ratio for the week is 13.82%, and the volatility levels for the last 30 days are 10.00% for PureCycle Technologies Inc. (PCT).
+The simple moving average for the last 20 days is 3.39% for PCT stock, with a simple moving average of -22.33% for the last 200 days.

 Analysts’ Opinion of PCT